Inwerpsel/use-theme-editor/README.md

 # Experimental CSS variables based theme editor

-This is a WIP theme editor that allows creating a theming UI for CSS variables based entirely on the built CSS files, with no configuration needed to add a new setting.
-It works in the following way:
+This is a WIP theme editor that allows creating a theming UI for CSS custom properties based entirely on the built CSS files, with no configuration needed to add a new setting.

-- Extract `var` usages from the accessible stylesheets.
-A usage has the selector, CSS property and default value.
-- When you alt + click an element it is matched against all selectors of all variables.
-This can be done efficiently by combining all selectors for a variable with `,` and doing a single `element.match(selectors)`.
-To ensure we match all variables of parents too, each selector is also tested with ` *` appended.
-- Next it travels up the DOM tree, doing the same matching on each parent.
-This only needs to match against the variables we previously filtered.
-Each time a jump to a parent matches fewer variables than the sibling we just visited, this means those "missing" variables can be attributed to that previous sibling.
+## Features
+* Plug and play: discover and design on any page of an app, removing the need for mockups
+* Get all relevant style attributes of an element with 1 click
+* Link variables to other variables to create a design system
+* Super fast access to contextual information
+* Screen switcher on variables with a media query
+* All changes applied instantly with no delay, regardless of the content size / amount of variables (on most sites on non potato devices)
+* Switch themes while deep inspecting
+* Reposition or hide any UI element with drag and drop

+## Status

 ### STALLED
 - Facilitate other variables as a value